 “Eye Health Week is a really great opportunity to double check when the last time you had a sight test was.
 Many people don’t think they need one because their vision seems fine, but these tests are about more than just reading letters on a chart, they do a complete check on eye health.

 “Not taking these tests seriously can lead to problems, which can be treated very effectively if caught early on.
 The NHS makes sure that eye tests are provided free for those people who need them most, but it is important that everyone ensures they have regular eye tests.

 “When it comes to staying healthy the eye is like any other part of the body.
-It will benefit from eating a balanced diet, full of nutrients like Vitamin B, as well as exercising regularly, stopping smoking and watching your weight.
+Benefits will come from eating a balanced diet which is full of nutrients like Vitamin B, as well as exercising regularly, stopping smoking and watching your weight.

 “Additionally, it is important to stay screen smart.
 This means taking care to avoid straining your eyes by using a screen for too long.
 A simple way to do this is the 20-20-20 rule – look 20 feet in front of you every 20 minutes for 20 seconds.
 This helps limit eye strain, which can result in tired eyes, blurred vision and headaches.”

 For more information on Eye Health Week, visit http://www.visionmatters.org.uk/